Valencian Community

-According to Valencia's Statute of Autonomy, the Valencian people are a nationality.
+According to Valencia's Statute of Autonomy, the Valencian people are a "historical nationality".
 Their origins date back to the 1238 Aragonese conquest of the Taifa of Valencia.
-The newly-founded Kingdom of Valencia enjoyed its own legal entity and administrative institutions as a component of the Crown of Aragon, under the purview of the Furs of Valencia.
+The newly founded Kingdom of Valencia enjoyed its own legal entity and administrative institutions as a component of the Crown of Aragon, under the purview of the Furs of Valencia.
 Valencia experienced its Golden Age in the 15th century, as it became the Crown's economic capital.
 Local institutions and laws continued during the dynastic union of the early modern Spanish Monarchy, but were suspended in 1707 as a result of the Spanish War of Succession.
 Valencian nationalism emerged towards the end of the 19th century, leading to the modern conception of the Valencian Country.
 The current autonomous community under the Generalitat Valenciana self-government institution was established in 1982 after the Spanish Transition.

-Official languages are Spanish and Valencian (the official and traditional name used in the Valencian Community to refer to what is commonly known as the Catalan language).
-As of 2020, the population of the Valencian Community comprised 10.63% of the Spanish population.
+Official languages are Spanish and Valencian (the official and traditional name used in the Valencian Community for the Catalan language).
+As of 2024, the population of the Valencian Community comprised 10.9% of the Spanish population.